 Core words can be taught in the same way as any words on the AAC system.
 We model core words as often as we can in everyday situations.
 When modeling, we point to core words on our AAC system as we talk with AAC users.

-Once we realize the value of modeling to teach core words, we are likely to still have questions.
-Which words should we model?
+As you start you may wonder: Which words should we model?
 What kind of word combinations should we model?

-Choosing core words: Communication Functions
+1. Choosing core words: Communication Functions

 Choosing words based on different communication functions can be an effective place to start.